Etudes and Idylls: Piano music by Agnes Tyrrell (1846-1883)

 Agnes designated her etudes as Book One and Book Two, and I’m performing them in those groupings.
 These etudes do exactly what a good etude does: demand and develop a specific virtuoso technique.
 Practicing them is making me a better pianist, and I’m really grateful to Agnes for that.
 It’s also giving me a real appreciation of the amazing human brain.
 Many times now I’ve had the experience where I’m practicing a passage slowly, because that’s the only way I can play it, and of course I’ve never heard it played at full speed because there are no recordings, but I wake up in the morning with the music in my head up to tempo.

 Etude 1 in b flat minor has a melody in thirds in the right hand.
 The opening bit of the tune returns later, upside down and in the left hand, and—usefully and cruelly—still in thirds, as accompaniment for a new melody in the right hand.
-Etude 2 in B major has lots of cross-hand jumps, and thus the working title The Juggler, but its pedal markings are where things get really interesting from a technical standpoint.
+Etude 2 in B major has lots of cross-hand jumps, and thus I’ve nicknamed it The Juggler, but its pedal markings are where things get really interesting from a technical standpoint.
 They change where the main melody is: most of the time, the low note is long, but in one section the pedal makes the high note the long one.
 There are two contrasting middle sections, where both hands jump together instead of crossing each other.
 In the second, the pedal sustains only the top note of a rolled chord, making the high note soar over a feathery accompaniment.
 I think of Etude 3 in A major: Octaves as “the jolly octaves.”
 Etude 4 in A major has a melody mostly in sixths, so it’s a real workout for the hand.
 Many of the overarching harmonies are simple, especially in the coda, but the undulating chromaticism in the melody gives a feeling of uncertainty.
 There is one measure that appears almost verbatim in Agnes’s Grand Sonata Op.66, which I played a couple of years ago; discovering it here was like running into a good friend.
 Etude 5 in a minor has fast quintuplets in one hand with an insistent melody in the other hand.
 The technical game of Etude 6 in E flat major is that the right hand plays a melody and then crosses over the thumb to play an arpeggio accompaniment; it would be much easier if the left hand played the melody and the right hand just played the arpeggios (and that’s been a useful, aspirational, way to practice it).
 The melody opens with a falling fourth, and that falling fourth returns in a nocturne-like middle section, where chords replace the arpeggios.
 The pedal markings make many of the bass notes short rather than sustained: I imagine an upright bass plucking pizzicato notes.

-Etude 7 in F major:Tenths will be very doable for pianists who can reach a tenth.
+Etude 7 in F major: Tenths will be very doable for pianists who can reach a tenth.
 For me, with my small hands, playing all those jumping tenths has been the best kind of challenge: I can do a thing now I couldn’t do before.
 At the end, the jumping tenths include thirds at both ends.
 Etude 8 in g minor has the working title Hummingbirds: a melody of fast triplets whirls around and leaps up into the air.
 Etude 9 in d minor has a moody chromatic melody, as though it can’t make up its mind between major or minor, over a rhythmic drone.
 The technical game is one-hand multitasking, where one hand plays two voices.
 Probably the most famous example of that is Chopin’s a minor etude Op.
 10 no. 2, where the pinky and ring finger play the fast moving voice; Agnes’s etude would be an excellent prerequisite for that, because in this one the moving voice is on the easier thumb side of the hand.
 A contrasting middle section clarifies everything for a moment with two-voice counterpoint in major, before the murky chromaticism and drone return.
 In Etude 10 in A flat major: Trills a songlike melody trills in the right hand over a simple accompaniment.
 After the texture changes for a contrasting minor middle section, the trills and melody return, but this time the melody is in the left hand and the trills are harmonizing above.
 The main motif of Etude 11 in F sharp major has gentle jumping chords landing on a dotted rhythm, with frequent (and often surprising) modulations.
 Etude 12 in B major has forceful jumping chords.
 Agnes’s very specific pedal markings make some chords long, some short, organizing all those leaps into coherent melodies.
 The jumps are in both hands and in both directions, in different patterns, making this piece quite a coordination hurdle and a fitting grand finale to the whole set of etudes.

 We have this music because Agnes worked hard and hoped hard, even when she was suffering and felt powerless.
 Though publishers mostly ignored her, she dedicated herself to writing beautiful music, and she wrote perfectly clear final drafts, because she believed, she hoped with all her might, that future audiences and musicians would want them.
 And we have this music because Agnes's sister Bertha hoped hard, and kept all of Agnes's papers--all her music scores and letters--and made sure they ended up in a museum.
 And we have this music because the librarians in that archive cared lovingly for all of Agnes's manuscripts.
 They organized them and wrote beautiful handwritten catalog cards and made sure the paper would last--it isn't even brittle--and here's the thing: the librarians who cared so lovingly for Agnes's music didn't think she was particularly important.
 I know that because her card catalog was in a file cabinet marked "less important composers.”
 But--and this is the thing--those librarians did their job.
 They did their work.
-So now this gorgeous music can come to light, after more than a century in the dark.
+So now this gorgeous music can come to light, after a century and a half in the dark.
 We have this music, this miracle, because of hard work and hope.
 It's etudes and idylls.

 Thank you for being one of the first audiences to hear this music!